chencyc123/sts4/Installation.md

 Atom packages can be installed through `Atom -> Preferences` - on `Settings` window, select `Install`.

-You should install
-- ide-java
-- Think Alex has made this one a pre-req for boot-java so you don't need to remember to do it yourself - can someone test/confirm that?

 Then from the Spring Team:
 - boot-java
 - boot-properties